hypo69/hypo/pytest/gemini - set 4/en/src/ai/README.md

 3. **Assertions:** Replace the `assert True` placeholders with *meaningful* assertions.
 Check return values, data types, status codes (if using APIs), or any other relevant conditions.

 4. **Error Handling:** If your functions raise exceptions (as indicated in the prompt), use `pytest.raises` to test the exception handling mechanism.
-Example in the code demonstrates how to check exception type and message.
+Example in the code demonStartes how to check exception type and message.

 5. **Fixtures (if needed):**  If you have any functions that need setup or data preparation, consider creating pytest fixtures.
 Add them to the top of your test file.